 Hawthorn Primary School will follow the recommendations of the Children and Families Act 2014 with regard to arrangements to support pupils with medical conditions.
-Where a pupil also has SEN, their provision will be planned and delivered in a coordinated way with their healthcare plan.
+Where a pupil also has a SEND, their provision will be planned and delivered in a coordinated way with their healthcare plan.
+Please see our 'Supporting Children with Medical Conditions' policy for further details.